 The busy parents' guide to keeping up with your child’s schoolwork

-Are you are parent who works long hours?
+Are you a parent who works long hours?
 A single parent?
 A parent with several children?
 Or just one of the many busy parents trying to keep up with the demands of everyday life?
 Busy or not, a child’s schooling is important to every parent.
 Educational research documents an undeniable connection between parental involvement and a child's academic achievement.
 We all start out with the intentions to keep on top of what our kids do at school, but life just seems to come crashing in, and we can easily fall behind.

 No matter our child’s age, keeping informed about how and what they are doing in school is our duty as parents.
 But how can a parent keep up?
 Luckily, technology has provided tools to help us.
 Here are a few tips that can help make staying in in the loop much easier and less time consuming.

 - Many school websites now post the weekly newsletter.
 Save the link to favorites on your computer and take two minutes to check it out once a week.
 Most newsletters go out on Fridays.
 Mark your calendar to remind you to check it.
 Or better yet, put the link on your computer calendar as a repeating item and you will automatically go to it once a week.
 Make note on your calendar of any upcoming events or requirements found in the newsletter.